 Instead, in years to come, if the Family Court, Bankruptcy Court, Centrelink or the ATO come to review the affairs of the Unit Trust then you have the documentation.
 This is signed off by us, as your lawyers.

-A: Best practice is to sign all the documents relating to the Unit Trust Vesting Deed and then lodge the final Unit Trust tax return.
-But if the final Unit Trust tax return has already be correctly lodged then you do not need to do another one.
+A: The best practice is to sign all the documents relating to the Unit Trust Vesting Deed and then lodge the final Unit Trust tax return.
+But if the final Unit Trust tax return has already been correctly lodged then you do not need to do another one.
 But you do need to let the ATO know that the Unit Trust is finished.
 Our letter of advice sets out how the accountant does this.

 A: A balance sheet (statement of financial position) provides a snapshot of your assets and liabilities.
 It shows the Unit Trust’s net worth.
 This is at a single point in time.
 This is unlike other financial statements.
 Such as profit and loss reports.
-These only give information about your Unit Trust over a period of time
+These only give information about your Unit Trust over some time

 The ATO is not so interested, from a CGT point of view, as to financial statements.
 Rather it wants to see a Unit Trust balance sheet showing zero.
 Before you wind up your Unit Trust you need to have your accountant prepare a Balance Sheet showing the Unit Trust has (or will have) no assets.